WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 If they do have the alignment that you are interested in, however, it will probably be faster to download it rather than generate a new one.
-Since this precludes the use of user-generated alignments, AlignmentProcessor has been written for Galaxy's Stitch Gene Blocks ouput.
+Since this precludes the use of user-generated alignments, AlignmentProcessor has been written for Galaxy's Stitch Gene Blocks output.
 If you choose to use UCSC alignments, the sequence headers will have to be converted using the --ucsc option.

 # User Generated Alignments
 Since most alignments are in maf format, you will have to convert your alignment from maf to fasta.
-There seem to be very few programs that can do this; fortunately Galaxy's Stich Gene blocks not only converts a maf to fasta, but it also separates sequences by genes, which is something we need to do anyway.
+There seem to be very few programs that can do this; fortunately Galaxy's Stitch Gene blocks not only converts a maf to fasta, but it also separates sequences by genes, which is something we need to do anyway.